bootique/bootique-jersey-client/README.md

 ```
 This not only reduces the amount of code, but more importantly allows
 to manage your URLs (and their runtime parameters) via configuration.
-E.g. you might use a different URL between test and production environments.
+E.g. you might use a different URL between test and production environments
+without changing the code.

 ## Using BASIC Authentication